AndrewManHayChiu/stocks/README.md

 This project seeks to build an algorithmic trading robot to trade shares on the ASX.

+### Brokerage

+The nominated broker is Interactive Brokers

+### Hardware

+R scripts need reliable hardware to run, preferably Linux.

+A Google Cloud server is probably a good option.

+### Software

+#### R

+Obviously, using R, so install both **R** and **RStudio Server** (Open Source Edition) onto the server.

+The following R packages are needed:

+* IBrokers
+* tidyverse

+#### Ubuntu Desktop

+The Interactive Brokers' trading software is required, but this requires a GUI.

+Install Ubuntu GUI using Chrome Remote Desktop or VNC

+#### Interactive Brokers' Trading Software

+Lastly, download and install the IB trading software for access to the API capabilities.

+*Note: IB's trading software shuts down daily.
+May need to write a bash script to open the program daily, or install IBcontrller.*

 <!-- UPDATES -->
 ## Updates